 Between the two of us, we devoured the St. Tola Goat Cheese Mousse and Clarinbridge Rock Oysters.
 Both entrees were locally sourced.
 The St. Tola goat cheese comes very close from the same county of Dromoland, Clare.
 The cheese was so luscious we could easily spread it on a baguette slice and call it a perfect evening.
 The Clarinbridge Rock oysters are from Galway and are honestly the best oysters we have ever had and we’ve had plenty across the world.
 If you are in Ireland, especially Galway, and see these oysters on the menu, you MUST order them!
 You will not be disappointed.

-For our second course we had a soup and salad.
+For our second course, we had soup and salad.
 Adam savored the soup of the evening, roasted red bell pepper.
 It was perfectly seasoned and absolutely delicious.
-Christina enjoyed a light and refreshing salad with pickled vegetables, smoked almonds and a wonderful rapeseed oil and balsamic dressing.
-Both entrees were the balanced and a great buffer between our first and third course.
+Christina enjoyed a light and refreshing salad with pickled vegetables, smoked almonds, and wonderful rapeseed oil and balsamic dressing.
+Both entrees were the balanced and great buffer between our first and third course.